 Assessment and Review

-Applications will be evaluated on scientific merit, feasibility, relevance to people affected by eczema, and alignment with the NES Research Strategy.
-Projects that involve the EXEC Group and demonstrate meaningful patient and public involvement (PPI) will be prioritised.
+Applications will be evaluated based upon scientific merit, feasibility, relevance to people affected by eczema, and alignment with the NES Research Strategy by our Grant Advisory Panel (GAP) and lay statements by a selection of our EXEC Group.
+Please note that projects that involve the EXEC Group and demonstrate meaningful patient and public involvement (PPI) will be prioritised.

 Our Commitment